Political Science (PSC)

 3, 3/0; NW14

 Prerequisite: PSC 101 or PSC 230.
 Problems of developing countries, political process, and its relation to societal transformation; the role of the army and bureaucracy in political development; problems of nation-building and democracy in developing countries; and globalization.
-Offered spring only.
+Offered once a year.

 PSC 341 GOVERNMENT, POLITICS, AND POLICIES OF THE EUROPEAN UNION

 Prerequisites: Upper-division status; PSC 101 or PSC 102 or PSC 240.
 Government, politics, and policies of the European Union.
 Origins and development of European integration, European identity, theories of economic and political integration, treaties and law-making, institutions and decision-making, internal and external policies and policy-making.
 Offered occasionally.

 Equivalent Course: PSC 341W

 Prerequisite: PSC 101 or instructor permission.
 Theory and practice of Russian political institutions and processes in light of Russian history; Soviet efforts to redirect that history; current political, social, and economic changes in Russia today.
 Offered occasionally.

 Prerequisites: PSC101 or PSC 230 or by Instructor Permission.
 Examines the history and development of democracy with strong emphasis on comparing and analyzing various forms of democracy found throughout the Western and Non-Western world in the late 20th and early 21st centuries.
 Offered occasionally.

 PSC 345 POLITICS AND HISTORY OF THE MIDDLE EAST